grabz-dev/CW3-ERSKCCUFO/README.md

 A menu with description of each componet, each tab has a space of 768x512 pixels backed by 6 256x256 images.
 Adding new tabs is done easily in the Help.crpl script, at least until the template runs out of 265x256 image slots, which will probably be soon.

 ### Help.crpl
+   * *DisplayInEdit* - When set to 0, the core will not be in screen mode and will not work.
+Automaticly fixed when finalized.
    * *Enable[Tab]* - Enables individual help tabs.
 Useful when you use only some custom units from the template in a map.